Last Updated on

 While pregnancy cravings might make you want to reach out for your favourite ice cream or burger, it may not be safe.
 Read this article to learn about the harmful effects of eating junk food during pregnancy.
 Also, learn how you can stop yourself from eating junk!

 Harmful Effects of Eating Fast/Junk Food While Pregnant

-Sugars, salts, fats, and everything bad – this is junk foods summarised in a nutshell.
+Sugar, salt, fats, and everything unhealthy – this is junk foods summarised in a nutshell.
 Your baby needs a healthy dose of essential vitamins, minerals, amino acids, and healthy fats for his/her proper growth and development.
-If you consume junk food, you and your baby will not receive these important nutrients.
-Organs such as the brain, heart, lungs, and even the bones get affected in the process!
+If you consume junk food, you and your baby will not receive these important nutrients and organs such as the brain, heart, lungs, and even the bones get affected in the process!

 Junk foods don’t wipe their slate clean once you’re done eating them.
 Even after you’ve consumed them, slowly and subtly, they alter your unborn baby’s eating preferences from the inside.
 You’ll notice your baby craving unhealthy and processed foods after being born, and this leads to health implications down the line.

 4. It May Be a Cause of Allergies and Asthma

 As per reports, children of parents who ate junk foods during pregnancy had an increased risk of allergies and asthma.

 Women who eat junk foods during pregnancy can alter their babies’ brain chemistry and program them to be addicted to unhealthy food sources.
 Children will no longer experience ‘the-feel-good’ hormones through eating healthy food and thus be in bad physical/mental shape.